cszhu/firefly.js/README.md

 Pretty firefly particle effect on your webpage using JS / Canvas.

 ### Customization
 You can customize your firefly particles in several ways by calling the `firefly` function.
 This function takes in 4 arguments.
-Here is an example of using the function.
+Here is an example:

 `firefly("landingDiv", 55, "medium", "#FFFFFF");`